SaraMWillis/Cloud_Storage_Benchmarking/ReadMe.md

 ## About

 This repository contains all the scripts, output CSV files, and figures used and generated from testing upload/download speeds  to/from various cloud storage repositories.
-A comprehensive summary of all results is included in the available PDF Tiered_Storage_Benchmarking.pdf _(coming soon)_.
-A second file will be included in the near future that documents setting up all the required software on HPC.
+A comprehensive summary of all results is included in the available PDF Tiered_Storage_Benchmarking.pdf.
+A second file, Tiered_Storage_Installation_Instructions.pdf, documents setting up all the required software on HPC.

 ## Current Tested Tiered Storage Options
  * Google Drive